Tracyaa/mollify/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+For back-end setup please go to: https://github.com/Tracyaa/mollify-api

 ### Installation

+1. Fork the repo to the directory you want.
+2. Then run:

 ```
 $npm install